shivangi1708/fire-prediction/README.md

 # 🔥 Fire Prediction Web Application

 This is a Flask-based web application that predicts whether a fire will occur based on various environmental and forest-related input features.
-The machine learning model behind the app outputs `1` for **Rain (fire less likely)** and `0` for **No Rain (fire more likely)**.
+The machine learning model behind the app outputs `1` for **Fire (fire less likely)** and `0` for **No Fire (fire more likely)**.

 ---